 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your child.
+There are intentional ways to grow a healthy parent-child relationship while building essential listening skills in your 2-year-old child.

 Your child’s healthy development depends upon their growing ability to listen and understand what you and others are communicating.
 Listening skills can support your child’s ability to engage in healthy relationships, to focus, and to learn.
 For example, children need to successfully communicate with you and understand what you are saying to them for their very survival.
 They are busy learning words, so your conversations are supporting their language and brain development.